Polymer/tattoo/README.md

 Options

   -t, --test string[]          Repositories to test.
 (This is the default
                                option, so the --test/-t switch itself is not required.)
   -s, --skip-test string[]     Repositories not to test.
 Overrides the values
                                from the --test
-  -r, --repo string[]           Explicit repos to load.
+  -r, --require string[]       Explicit repos to load.
 Specifying explicit
                                repos will disablerunning on the default set of repos for the user.
-  -e, --exclude-repo string[]   Repositories not to load.
+  -e, --exclude string[]       Repositories not to load.
 Overrides the values
-                                from the --repo flag.
+                               from the --repo and --test flag.
   -f, --fresh                  Set to clone all repos from remote instead of
                                updating local copies.
   -c, --config-file string     Specify path to a json file which contains base
                                configuration values.
-Command-line options
+Command-line options flags
-                                flags supercede values in file where they differ.
+                               supercede values in file where they differ.
 If file is missing, Tattoo will ignore.
   -g, --github-token string    Provide github token via command-line flag
                                instead of "github-token" file.
   -v, --verbose                Set to print output from failed tests.
   -w, --wct-flags string[]     Set to specify flags passed to wct.
   -d, --workspace-dir string   Override the default path "tattoo_workspace"
                                where the repositories will be cloned and web- components-tester will run.
   -h, --help                   Print this usage example.
 ```